 This code need the package

 IdentityModel to work.
-It contains a set of extension method that makes it easier to work with resources that are secured by IdentityServer4.
+It contains a set of extension methods that make it easier to access our resource.
 On line 5, we’ve created an endpoint and use that endpoint in line 6 to create a token client.
 We create a new

 TokenClient by passing the